 Athlete's adaptation to training effects

 In a modern sport, performance improvement depends upon proper levels of physical, technical, psychological and tactical preparedness of the athlete.
 Different means and methods exist to achieve this high level of preparedness.

 It is widely accepted that adaptation is one of the main forms of the existence of living things.
-In essence this term refers to human being's general biological ability to adapt to various external and internal stresses.
+In essence, this term refers to human being's general biological ability to adapt to various external and internal stresses.
 The human being, interacting with nature, changes his own nature.
 We monitor this phenomenon in a sporting practice every day.
 Affecting the organism's systems by a certain combination of training loads, we cause corresponding changes in a specific direction.
 Each adaptation process may lead to several purposeful changes both in the organism's whole system and separate muscle groups.
-Through the adaptation processes the athlete's body systems are balanced in external and internal environment.
+Through the adaptation processes, the athlete's body systems are balanced in an external and internal environment.
 The organism exists while it can adapt to the surrounding environment (Pavlov I. P., 1924).
 As soon as this balance is broken the organism does not exist anymore.

 The state of balance is achieved through adaptation, which goes on throughout the whole life.
 Thus, adaptation is necessary because humans cannot live without this process.
 In a sporting practice, adaptation processes occur as follows: in a given time period the coach suggests to athlete one or other combinations of training loads, to which an athlete adapts to after some time.
 In other words, the athlete changes his corresponding body systems (i.e. neuromuscular system, respiratory system etc.), enhancing his functional abilities.